lunarring/tac/README.md

 ## Usage

-The framework provides two main commands: `block` and `gather`.
+The framework provides two main commands: `yaml` and `gather`.

 ### Block Command

-The block command helps create and test new code implementations based on a YAML specification.
+The yaml command helps create and test new code implementations based on a YAML specification.

 1. Create a YAML file describing your coding task (e.g., `examples/caesar_cipher.yaml`):